+- 1a) Primary Sources (Bookstore)

+- a) Zadie Smith, White Teeth (Novel)

+- b) Stuart Hall, Cultural Studies, ed.
+Lawrence Grossberg, Cary Nelson, Paula Treichler.
+New York and London: Routledge, 1992, pp. 277-294.

+1b.)
+Primary Sources (Moodle):

-- 1.)
-University of Chicago Readings in Western Civilization, vol. 9 (Moodle): - a) William Beveridge, New Britain, 503-15. - b) Ludwig Erhard, Economic Policy as a Component of Social Policy, 515-27. - c) Jean Monnet, A Red Letter Day for European Unity, 553-59. - 2.)
-Walter Laqueur, Europe in Our Time, 3-143, 200-19, 231-64 (Moodle). - 3.)
-Annette Timm & Joshua Sanborn, Gender, Sex & the Shaping of Modern Europe: A History, Ch.
-5 ("The Long Sexual Revolution," pp. 203-252). - 4.)
-Rita Chin, The Crisis of Multicultural Europe: A History (2017) (complete book) - 5.)
-Tony Judt, Postwar: A History of Europe since 1945 (selections This is an important but enormous book; you can use it as a reference but I don't expect you to read the whole thing.
-I will assign pages closer to the time.).
+- a) William Beveridge, New Britain, 503-15. - b) Ludwig Erhard, Economic Policy as a Component of Social Policy, 515-27. - c) Jean Monnet, A Red Letter Day for European Unity, 553-59 d) Women, the Family, & Freedom: The Debate in Documents, Ch.
+12 (Olin e-reserve): (Primary source documents from Margaret Mead, Simone de Beauvoir, and others for your essays.
+Remember: you can choose 4-5 - if you need help winnowing down, come see me during office hours!).

+e) Walter Laqueur, Europe in Our Time, 3-143, 200-19, 231-64 (Moodle).

+a) Annette Timm & Joshua Sanborn, Gender, Sex & the Shaping of Modern Europe: A History, Ch.
+5 ("The Long Sexual Revolution," pp. 203-252).

+b) Merriman, History of Modern Europe, Chs.
+27-30.

 From the perspective of mountains of rubble and millions of homeless and displaced people that was postwar Europe, it would have been hard to imagine that in little more than ten years prewar levels of prosperity would be surpassed in much of Western Europe.
-Even more amazing to a continent habituated to nearly half a century of uncertainty and warfare was the level of political stability and cooperation possible in the 1950s and 60s, despite the obvious division of Europe between the superpowers.
+Despite the obvious division of Europe between the superpowers, during the Cold War, there were also forces of economic and cultural integration at work.
+As we read this history in the light of the Brexit debate and challenges to the EU, some possible questions to consider: